 The introductory instructor essentially only teaches the basics of walk and trot (walk and jog) both to groups or 1:1; normally those needing only the preliminary experiences, often their clients are one-off riders.
 This covers just the fundamentals of how to manage a horse and communicate with it in a safe environment.
 These people must be able to assess horses as suitable for those new to the experience and understand how to keep their riders safe.
 There is a great need in the industry for this level of instructor… i.e. this is primarily about working with beginners and very basic routine activities.

-There is also the senior instructor level (minimum age is 25) where you are teaching more advanced/refined skills, often including the theory.
+There is also the senior instructor level (minimum age is 25) where you are teaching more advanced/refined skills, including the theory relevant to their chosen discipline.
 This is for those who run clinics or who work full time in teaching others across a broad spectrum, or who coach the more advanced riders.
 (If you are not ready for this at your first clinic, you can get the basic level then come back at a future clinic for 1-2 days at a reduced rate to show us how you can now work at the more advanced level.)

 There is also a trail guide certification for those running any type of trail ride.

 Some of the clinics cover all the certification areas , but note that some of our clinics focus on trail guide only, and others only provide instructor qualifications.
-If a clinic has limits to what it covers it will be clearly stated in the explanations in the registration forms.
+If a clinic has limits to what it covers it will be clearly stated in the registration forms.

 What if there are gaps in my knowledge or experience?